Azure AD Connect: Escape to Proxy Addresses

 When opening both of the CSV exports we immediately noticed the fact that the proxyAddresses attribute on the Active Directory was missing for like 75% when comparing it with Azure AD.

-I guess we have some work to do, because when using Azure AD Connect you need to make sure there aren’t any duplicate proxyAddresses attributes configured and you also need to make sure the proxyAddresses that are configured, will match the email addresses configured in Azure AD.
+I guess we have some work to do because when using Azure AD Connect, you need to make sure there aren’t any duplicate proxyAddresses attributes configured and that the proxyAddresses that are configured match the email addresses configured in Azure AD.

-Because normally all attributes (so that means also the proxyAddresses attribute) in Azure AD will be overwritten with a value from the Active Directory when Azure AD Connect is configured.
-Of course, on every rule, there is an exception!
-When an Active Directory attribute is “Not Configured” or has a NULL value the attribute in Azure AD will NOT be overwritten!
+Normally, all attributes (including the proxyAddresses attribute) in Azure AD will be overwritten with a value from the Active Directory when Azure AD Connect is configured.
+Of course, every rule has an exception!
+When an Active Directory attribute is “Not Configured” or has a NULL value, the attribute in Azure AD will NOT be overwritten!

 Let me explain with a picture to get it a little more obvious clear.